yujinrobot/yujin_lidar/README.md

 - Node Name: yujin_pub
 ### Parameters
 #### ip_address (string, default:"192.168.1.251")
-- "ip_address" is an Ip address of a LiDAR
+- "ip_address" is an ip address of a LiDAR
 #### resolution (double, default: 0.1756097561)
 - "resolution" is an angle offset that is added to vertical scanning after covering one vertical range.
 #### noise_level (float, default: 0.95)